j0nimost/arraypool/README.md

 var apool ap.ArrayPool[int] = ap.ArrayPool[int]{}

 func methodThatCreateAlotofSlices() {
   // create an instance of a buffer do this once;
   apbuffer:= apool.New()
   // or
-  // get an exisiting buffer
-  apbuffer := apool.Get()
+  // get an existing buffer from a global declaration apbuffer := apool.Get()
-  // put back in the pool after use, also a flag to resize
   // ... do work with the array
   //
   //
-  apool.Put(apbuffer, true)// the flag `true` means the underlying buffer's length is set to 0 }
+  // put back in the pool after use, also a flag to resize apool.Put(apbuffer, true)// the flag `true` means the underlying buffer's length is set to 0 }
 ```